-How to Rename Apple Magic Mouse on Mac
+How to rename your Apple Magic Mouse on Mac?

 Before proceeding, make sure that the wireless device you intend to rename is connected with your Mac.
-If ready, follow these easy steps and we’ll get the job done for you.
+Once done, follow these steps to get the job done.

-Step #5.
-Enter a new name (it cannot be blank) and click Rename again to save.
+- Enter a new name and click Rename.